aleitner/mouseMove/README.md

 # mouseMove
-* So I'm not displayed as away in microsoft Teams
+So I'm not displayed as away in microsoft Teams
+* Windows only

 ### Requirements